michaelflppv/mixup/Summaries/ifMixup.md

 ### 5. Impact of Node Order Shuffling

+- **Results:**
+  - In experiments using an 8-layer GCN on the NCI109 and NCI1 datasets, shuffling node order for every epoch resulted in performance degradation (e.g., lower accuracy on NCI1).
+  - When the network depth was increased to 16 layers, shuffling at every epoch improved performance—on NCI1, accuracy increased from 81.4% (8 layers, with frequent shuffling) to 82.2% (16 layers, with frequent shuffling).

+- **Interpretation:**
+  Node order permutation (shuffling) affects the input diversity.
+In shallower models, excessive shuffling may overwhelm the limited modeling capacity, whereas deeper models can exploit the increased variability to achieve higher predictive accuracy.

 > **"Results in Table 4 show that shuffling the graph for each epoch (high frequency) may hurt the performance (e.g., for the NCI1 dataset), but ifMixup seems to be insensitive to less frequent shuffling scenarios."**

 - **Interpretation:**